Domestic violence in Pakistan: Patriarchalism

-Another reason given for abuses is patriarchalism in Pakistani society, which marginalizes women’s role.
+Another reason given for abuses is patriarchalism in Pakistani society, which marginalizes the role of women.
 In some traditional societies, a man is considered to have the right to physically beat his spouse on his wish.
-According to Rahel Nardos, it is "the dual constructs of women as the property of men and as the standard-bearers of a family's honour set the stage for culturally sanctioned forms of violence".
+According to Rahel Nardos "the dual constructs of women as the property of men and as the standard-bearers of a family's honour set the stage for culturally sanctioned forms of violence".
 In some cases, women perpetuate patriarchalism and domestic abuse especially in regard to mothers-in-law.
-Many women are expected to be homemakers and to perform key household duties, however, if a woman is not performing her duties by her mother-in-law's standards, the mother-in-law may seek to punish the woman through her son.
+Many women are expected to be homemakers and to perform key household duties.
+However, if a woman is not performing her duties by her mother-in-law's standards, the mother-in-law may seek to punish the woman through her son.

-In analysis of data from 3,867 married or previously married women from the 2012 - 2013 Pakistan Demographic and Health Survey, association was found between the intergenerational transfer of spousal violence and cultural views of women.
+In analysis of data from 3,867 married or previously married women from the 2012-2013 Pakistan Demographic and Health Survey, association was found between the intergenerational transfer of spousal violence and cultural views of women.
 Strikingly, 47% of these women agreed that beating of a spouse was justified if the wife had argued with her husband.
 Statistics such as this prove that patriarchalism within the Pakistani society has led many Pakistani women to believe that domestic violence is normal or even at times justified.
 This idea is enforced by a study done of 759 Pakistani women between the ages of 25 and 60 years old in which 27% admitted they had never told anyone of the spousal violence they had endured or were currently enduring.